How Big should the Backing & Batting Be?

 Your backing dimensions are W x L. (and you thought you'd never use algebra)

-If your fabric width is equal to or larger than W, divide L by 36 and that is how many yards you need.
+If the width of the backing fabric (WOF) is equal to or larger than W, divide L by 36 and that is how many yards you need.

-If the fabric width is smaller than W, divide W by the width of fabric (WOF), round up to the next whole number.
+If the WOF is smaller than W, divide W by the WOF, round up to the next whole number.
 Multiply that times L. Divide by 36 for the number of yards needed.
 You may have extra fabric but this allows for minimal seams in the backing and smooth stitching on the top.